Dido Harding: TalkTalk chief executive

 Harding was named the first CEO of TalkTalk in 2010, when Carphone Warehouse split its telecoms business from its retail operation.
 She was appointed as a non-executive director on The Court of The Bank of England in July 2014.
 She has also served on the boards of British Land and Cheltenham Racecourse.

 In October 2015, TalkTalk experienced a cyber-attack, during which personal and banking details of up to four million customers, not all of which were encrypted, were thought to have been accessed.
 City A.M. described her responses as "naive", noting that early on, when asked if the affected customer data was encrypted or not, she replied: "The awful truth is that I don't know".
 Her inflexible line on termination fees was also criticised.
-Marketing ran a headline, "TalkTalk boss Dido Harding's utter ignorance is a lesson to us all".
 The Evening Standard noted that "It has been a tough week for TalkTalk boss Dido Harding, facing complaints from customers and calls for her head".
 The company admitted the incident had cost it £60 million and lost it 95,000 customers.
 Fining the company £400,000, the Information Commissioner Elizabeth Denham blamed a "failure to implement the most basic cyber security measures."

 In February 2017, Harding announced that she would stand down as CEO of TalkTalk in order to focus more on her public service activities.
 In January 2018 she joined the main board of the Jockey Club, which runs many of British horse racing's most popular events, including the Grand National, the Cheltenham Festival and the Derby.

+Other roles

+In January 2018 she joined the main board of the Jockey Club, which runs many of British horse racing's most popular events, including the Grand National, the Cheltenham Festival and the Derby.

+She was appointed as a non-executive director on The Court of The Bank of England in July 2014.
+She has also served on the boards of British Land and Cheltenham Racecourse.

 Political service

-Harding joined the House of Lords as a Conservative life peer on 20 October 2014.
-She has sat on the Economic Affairs Committee since 27 June 2017.
-She has not rebelled against her party on any of the votes she has attended during her time in the House.